DefinitelyTyped/DefinitelyTyped/README.md

 Then they are wrong, and we've not noticed yet.
 You can help by submitting a pull request to fix them.

+#### Can I change/enforce formatting settings for modules?

+No. We've explored trying to make DT's code-formatting consistent before but reached an impasse due to the high activity on the repo.
+We include formatting settings via a [`.editorconfig`](.editorconfig) and [`.prettierrc.json`](.prettierrc.json).
+These are exclusively for tooling in your editor, their settings don't conflict and we don't plan on changing them.
+Nor do we plan on enforcing a specific style in the repo.
+We want to keep the barriers to contributions low.

 #### Can I request a definition?

 Here are the [currently requested definitions](https://github.com/DefinitelyTyped/DefinitelyTyped/labels/Definition%3ARequest).